 *I have found my rats really enjoy playing and dunking their heads and bodies into water dishes to wash their faces and to help cool down.
 I place water dishes around their free range play areas and water bottles in their cages.

-- Some people change their water bottles everyday while others use the same one and just refill it, it is really up to you what you want to do.
+- Some people change their water bottles everyday while others use the same one and just refill it,

 - Some people use tap water, some use bottled water, some use filtered water, some have water filtered through a water softener, some even boil all water to get out the bacteria before giving it to their rats.